AbstractLeap/dashing/README.md

 # Who uses Dashing?

-Dashing has been developed over the last 4 years at Polylytics and is in use at nearly all of our clients.
+Dashing has been developed over the last 4 years at [Abstract Leap](https://www.abstractleap.com) and is in use at nearly all of our clients.
 It's used to execute millions of queries every week.

 Feature requests (and voting for them) available at [Feathub](http://feathub.com/Polylytics/dashing)